jenkinsci/gitlab-branch-source-plugin/README.md

     i.
 Select `Server` configured in the initial server setup.

     ii.
-[Optional] Add `Checkout Credentials` (SSHPrivateKey or Username/Password) if there is any private projects that will be built by the plugin.
+[Optional] Add `Checkout Credentials` (SSHPrivateKey or Username/Password) only if there are any private projects required to be built.

     iii.
 Add path to the owner whose projects you want to build.
 If user, enter `username`.
 If group, enter `group name`.
 If subgroup, enter `subgroup path with namespace`.